 Understanding your company culture is key to getting the colour scheme and décor right for the office.
 Uninspiring spaces often lead to unmotivated staff, so opting for welcoming interiors is key to improving productivity levels.

-No one wants to feel tied to their desk, so designing an agile work environment is crucial to support staff interaction and productivity.
+No one wants to feel tied to their desk, so designing an agile work environment is crucial to support employee collaboration and productivity.
 Creating an office that fits the diverse needs of your team will help them, in both collaborative projects and individual tasks.
 Central hubs are also a vital workspace option as this provides people with natural socialisation throughout the day.

 Utilise natural light